14 Fascinating Places To Visit In Spiti Valley For A Magical Holiday

 Among the various beautiful places to visit in Spiti, one is the Pin Valley National Park.
 Situated in the cold desert Ibex of Spiti Valley, it houses an interesting collection of flora and fauna.
 One can witness a variety of wild animals like woolly hare, Tibetan gazelle and snow leopard, among others.
 The weather conditions here are generally cold and dry, and receives heavy snowfall in winters.

 The topography of Lahaul Valley consists primarily of high mountains and massive glaciers.
 It’s a hub of Buddhist art and culture, and lies at a height of 2,745m above sea level.
 The summers in this valley are very pleasant.
 This place is also home to various monasteries, lakes and passes.
-One finds adventure and spirituality in a perfect package here.
+Indulge in adventure coupled with spirituality in a perfect package here.
 The rugged landscape provides some of the most magnificent views you will ever come across.

-Kunzum Pass, located at an altitude of 4,590m, is the gateway to Spiti from Kullu and Lahaul.
-After crossing Rohtang Pass and driving almost 20km, one has to take a right turn from Gramphoo.
-The views provided by this pass are simply enthralling.
+Located at an altitude of 4,590m, Kunzum Pass is the gateway to Spiti from Kullu and Lahaul.
+After crossing Rohtang Pass and driving almost 20km, take a right turn from Gramphoo.
+The views provided while passing by this pass are simply enthralling.
 While on the one side is the Spiti Valley, on the other side are numerous C.B.
 (Chandra-Bhaga) range peaks.

 Explore this region through our best customized Spiti holiday packages.